-Lisa Adkins is Head of the School of Social and Political Sciences at the University of Sydney.
-Her most recent book is The Post-Fordist Sexual Contract (2016).
+Lisa Adkins is Head of the School of Social and Political Sciences at the University of Sydney and the author of The Post-Fordist Sexual Contract (2016).

 "As more women worldwide fall under the sway of monetary relations, the impact of 'financialization' on their lives has become an increasingly urgent question.
 A major contribution to this discussion, The Time of Money advances the development of a feminist perspective on finance as a force that is shaping women's social condition even as it shapes the economy."

 —Silvia Federici, Professor Emerita, Hofstra University, and author of Caliban and the Witch: Women, the Body and Primitive Accumulation

 "As you open this book, you will find that its pages unfold on many levels.
 On one level, The Time of Money tells a gripping story about money and its place in today's Anglo-American capitalism.
 On another level, it is also a book about time itself and the multiple temporalities of our financialized lives.
 But perhaps most significantly, it is a sustained and compelling analysis of the logic of speculation that subtends so much of contemporary capitalism, one that is bound to compel the interest of readers across disciplines.
 Adkins's book also has the merit of attending to the distinctly political and gendered dimensions of financialization, which is but one of its many virtues."

 —Ivan Ascher, University of Wisconsin–Milwaukee, and author of The Portfolio Society